lilcpu/slate/source/index.html.md

 }
 ```

 This endpoint returns a list of all recurring payments found in a given transaction history.
-They are organized by accountId which is a plaid construct to securley mask sensitive details of an account.
+They are organized by `accountId` which is a plaid construct to securely mask sensitive details of an account.
 The `price` field of the returned services is always in cents.

 ### HTTP Request